Skip to main content

 The Core Biological Challenge

-The primary challenge of maintaining fertility on is the suppression of the HPG axis.
+The primary challenge of maintaining fertility on testosterone therapy is the suppression of the HPG axis.
 This is a natural, predictable response of the endocrine system.
 The body’s goal is homeostasis, or balance.
 By supplying testosterone externally, we are satisfying the systemic need, which prompts the internal production to shut down to maintain that balance.
 This shutdown, while logical from a systemic viewpoint, has direct consequences for testicular function.

 • LH Suppression ∞ The absence of Luteinizing Hormone is the most immediate cause of reduced intratesticular testosterone.
 Leydig cells become dormant without the LH signal.